tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 ```

 Above are demonstrations of how this chaining occurs.
 Any condition with an equivalence operator
-could be used in place of either "true" or "false".
+could be used in place of either `true` or `false`.
 These can take some getting use to if you are
 not familiar, but using parenthesis is very important with these.
 Like in mathematics, anything
 in parenthesis is evaluated as a unit by itself, before being exposed to outside information.
 The
-"&&" operator looks for the first instance of false and then returns false, otherwise it will return
+`&&` operator looks for the first instance of false and then returns false, otherwise it will return
 true.
-On the other hand, the "||" operator will return the first instance of true, or otherwise
+On the other hand, the `||` operator will return the first instance of `true`, or otherwise
-will return false.
+will return `false`.

 These can get rather tricky to evaluate manually as more conditions come into play.
 They should
 be read from left to right, and broken up as best as you can.
 Now that we have already learned